This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.
 Please note: this course takes place in The Hague.

-Culture is constituted by a set of practices, such as conversation, habits and rituals, and a set of objects, such as narratives and images, and is the primary vehicle through which people give meaning to their selves, their lives and their societies.
-This course introduces students to the cultural diversity of the contemporary Middle East through two disciplinary angles.
-The first half of the course looks critically at the intersection of language, culture, politics and ideology.
-The second half critically engages with the ways in which power is articulated through cultural processes of meaning-making by analyzing an eclectic selection of objects, texts and practices.
-Rather than an historical or geographical overview, this provides an orientation for the pursuit of the students’ own interests in Middle Eastern cultures.
-The course offers insight into the complex cultural power relations at stake in the use and control of various languages and linguistic registers in the region and teaches students to closely analyze cultural objects, by considering aspects of their form and content in relation to their social, political and economic context.
+Culture is constituted by a set of practices, such as conversation and rituals, and a set of objects, such as narratives and images, and is the primary vehicle through which people give meaning to their selves, their lives and their societies.
+This course introduces students to the cultural diversity of the contemporary Middle East by engaging with an eclectic selection of objects, texts and practices from multiple methodological angles.
+Rather than an historical or geographical overview, this provides an orientation for the pursuit of the students’ own interests in Middle Eastern cultural practices.

 Mode of instruction

 One two hour lecture per week; tri-weekly tutorials.